jgrassler/talks/magnum-debugging-101/full/main.md

     level.

 <!--

-A few things can go wrong like the apiserver is down which you will see with the kubectl version command or the minion nodes are not reachable which will result in  kubectl get nodes returning nothing which again mostly is a config related issue.

-The pod can be stuck in creating state due to several reasons but the most likely could be that the kubernetes services or etcd is down.
-Another common reason when it happens is when cluster_user_trust is not set in the magnum config.
-This happens in case the OpenStack services need to be reached as a part of the pod creation for eg when using cinder as the volume driver for the cluster.

 The pod status is Pending while the Docker image is being downloaded, so if the status does not change for a long time, log into the minion node and check